0xumarkhatab/0xumarkhatab/README.md

 </p>
 </div>

-# Introduction
-Hi there , I'm Umar and I live on Planet Earth .
-It's good to see you .
+Hey Human , thanks for stopping by my profile.

-Professionally , i'm a Full-stack Blockchain Engineer for over 3 years.
+I'm a Full-stack Blockchain Engineer for over 4 years.

-I have built 15+ scalable web3 protocols, and have secured other Web3 protocols upto 88 Billion $ in Total Value locked.
+I have built 15+ scalable web3 protocols, and have secured other Web3 protocols upto 88 Billion $ in Total Value locked using my whitehat security expertise.

-My smart contract's security expertise are 1.5 years Old and still growing.

-See , I've different aspects to my personality when it comes to profesional life .

 # My Career Aspects:
 - Senior Blockchain Engineer